pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 ## To start using the Pending pacts feature

+<<<<<<< Updated upstream

+- You need to either be using [pactflow.io](https://pactflow.io?utm_source=ossdocs&utm_campaign=pending_pacts), or have version 2.60.0+ of the OSS Pact Broker.
+- You need to be use at least the following version of your Pact library:
+  - JVM: 4.1.7
+  - For the following libraries that wrap the [pact-ruby-standalone](https://docs.pact.io/wrapper_implementations), at least version 1.49.3 of the standalone is required.
+    - JS: 9.11.1 (not supported by the v3 implementation that uses Rust)
+    - Ruby: 1.52.0
+    - Go: latest as of September 2020 (v1.4.1)
+    - .Net: latest as of September 2020 (version TBC)
+    - Python: latest as of September 2020 (version TBC)
+- # You need to find the verification documentation for your language, and set the "enablePending" flag to true.

 * You need to either be using [pactflow.io](https://pactflow.io?utm_source=ossdocs&utm_campaign=pending_pacts), or have version 2.60.0+ of the OSS Pact Broker.
 * You need to be use at least the following version of your Pact library:
-  * JVM: 4.1.7
+  - JVM: 4.1.7
-  * For the following libraries that wrap the [pact-ruby-standalone](https://docs.pact.io/wrapper_implementations), at least version 1.49.3 of the standalone is required.
+  - For the following libraries that wrap the [pact-ruby-standalone](https://docs.pact.io/wrapper_implementations), at least version 1.49.3 of the standalone is required.
-    * JS: 9.11.1 (not supported by the v3 implementation that uses Rust)
+    - JS: 9.11.1 (not supported by the v3 implementation that uses Rust)
-    * Ruby: 1.52.0
+    - Ruby: 1.52.0
-    * Go: latest as of September 2020 (v1.4.1)
+    - Go: latest as of September 2020 (v1.4.1)
-    * .Net: latest as of September 2020 (version TBC)
+    - .Net: latest as of September 2020 (version TBC)
-    * Python: latest as of September 2020 (version TBC)
+    - Python: latest as of September 2020 (version TBC)
 * You need to find the verification documentation for your language, and set the "enablePending" flag to true.
+  > > > > > > > Stashed changes

 ## FAQ